Skip to content

 * symptomatic AF (CCS-SAF ≥2),

 * paroxysmal or persistent atrial fibrillation despite rate control, desiring catheter ablation and either: i) BMI ≥ 30 or, ii) at least two of the following: BMI\>27, BP\>140/90 mmHg or history of hypertension, Diabetes, Heart failure (prior heart failure admission or LVEF\<40%), Age ≥ 65 years, Prior stroke/TIA, Current smoker, Excessive alcohol use {For women: 10 or more drinks/week, more than 2 drinks a day (most days).
-For men: 15 or more drinks/week, more than 3 drinks a day (most days)}, and iii) declined participation in the RASTA AF clinical trial.
+For men: 15 or more drinks/week, more than 3 drinks a day (most days)}, and iii) declined or were not approached for participation in the main study.
+Eligible patients must have received catheter ablation for AF during the same timeline of the RASTA-AF Mian Study (November 1st, 2019 to December 31st, 2025).

 Exclusion Criteria: